Why you shouldn’t stop your job hunt at Christmas

 For some, taking a well-deserved break will be just what’s needed to put you in the right frame of mind to hit the job search process again in the New Year.
 For others who prefer to keep going, the down time after the frenzy of Christmas Day has passed is perfect to re-assess your strategy and put things in motion for January.

-Here are five reasons why I believe you should keep up your job hunt in the run up to Christmas, if you want to.
+Here are six reasons why I believe you should keep up your job hunt in the run up to Christmas, if you want to.

 Many candidates who are in between jobs stop searching for new positions over the holidays, and those with jobs who are thinking about making a change tend to wait until the New Year to take advantage of holiday leave and bonus payouts.